You can find many of the university policies for faculty and academic staff listed in the undergraduate academic catalog.

 Below are some policies and resources that are not specifically covered in the WVU Catalog.

-Faculty may download the academic dishonestly form for reporting an alleged violation of the WVU Student Conduct Code.
+Faculty may access the form for reporting an alleged violation here.

 Download the credit hour guidelines as established by the U.S. Department of Education and adopted by the WVU Faculty Senate.